- They neglect the basics

 If you collect any kind of data in your company you need to make sure that you are compliant with the General Data Protection Regulation.

 - They don’t register the right business structure

-Another key legal document that sets the foundation of your company is how your business is registered and under which structure it is registered under, this sets out how your business is going to operate in the future.
+Another key legal document that sets the foundation of your company is how your business is registered and under which structure it is registered, this sets out how your business is going to operate in the future.

-If you want to incorporate your business it is important you do it as early on in the company as possible.
+If you want to incorporate your business it is important you do it as early as possible.

-You should know if your company operates as a sole trader, a limited liability company or joint venture etc. and registering it as such would make doing business easier.
+You should know if your company operates as a sole trader, a limited liability company or joint venture etc. and registering it as such will make doing business easier.

 - They do not protect their intellectual property

 Protecting intellectual property is probably one of the first things that startups think of.

 However, if a patent is not yet obtained it is best not to disclose information about your invention and it is best to keep your intellectual property as a trade secret.
 Anything that is open information is fair game for the public to use.

 Hopefully, your employees and your co-founders will be under a non-disclosure agreement if you don’t have proper trademarks or patents in place within your company.